API Error Generator Guide: Design Helpful Error Responses

 Published Jan 2025

 A raw 400 status code tells a developer that something went wrong, but not what or why.
 Great API error design turns failures into clear, actionable messages.
-Our API Error Designer helps you prototype standardized error payloads following RFC 7807 and your own schema conventions.
+Our API Error Designer lets you generate standardized error payloads in four formats — RFC 7807, Stripe-style, Google Cloud API, and a simple flat format — across 15 HTTP status codes.

 Technical Mastery Overview